• Home

 “What do you mean?
 He had the problem, not you.”

-“Yeah, but I’m the one who got myself stuck with it.”
+“Yeah, but I’m the one who managed to get stuck with it.”

 I secretly called him Otis

-But, Andy would always release him after he sobered up so he could get drunk again.
-Otis may have been funny but a real drunk is not so nice, especially if they’re out there on the road.
+But, Andy would always release him after he sobered up and then he would get drunk again.
+Otis may have been funny but a real drunk is not so nice, especially if they’re driving on the road.
 I was the designated driver most of the time and secretly wished my Otis would get charged with a DUI as a wake-up call before he hurt someone else, or himself.

 The reality of living with a drunk

-You can’t help an alcoholic who’s choosing to die slowly by their own hand.
+You can’t help an alcoholic who’s choosing to die slowly on purpose.
 You have to focus on helping yourself instead and work to achieve your own happiness.

-Alcoholics and other substance abusers have to make the choice to help themselves.
+Alcoholics and other substance abusers must choose to help themselves.
 You can try throwing all the booze in the trash, but then you’ll find some hidden away in a closet.

 Click here for steps on how to help a substance abuser find treatment.